Our monthly Parent Alert! news updates inform parents so they can stay ahead of the latest trends.

 Their images have been distributed and perhaps shared widely – compromising their identities, privacy, and safety.
 We truly hope the emotional needs of the children and their families will be cared for.

 News reports such as these are wake-up calls.
 Our kids are on the front lines of a sexualized culture that seeks to disrupt and undermine their integrity and well-being.
-Resolve in 2019 to be prepared and not scared.
+Resolve to be prepared and not scared.